Glyphosate - the Debate

 - This is worrying, because independent research indicates that glyphosate is not only possibly carcinogenic, but that it also affects the body’s endocrine system – causing problems in the liver and kidneys.
 Industry testers dispute this, but interestingly have declined to reveal all the results of their safety tests.
 See Corporate Europe report.

-- Over 30% of the bread in the UK contains traces of glyphosate.
+- Over 60% of wholemeal bread contains traces of glyphosate, according to the Soil Association.
 While not necessarily toxic in small amounts, this gradual and persistent intake could create a health risk.

 - Glyphosate is the most widely and heavily used agrichemical worldwide, in agriculture, parks and amenities as well as in gardens.

 - Recent research shows that glyphosate formulations destroy the micro organisms in healthy soil, and affects earthworms.
 (For a full review of the research of glyphosate on soil ecosystems, see this 2016 report from the Soil Association.)